Top 10: Online collaboration software

 2018.
 Microsoft Teams gets a free version

-Microsoft followed Slack's strategy and opened a free version of Teams.
-After all, it’s Slack’s free tier that helped the work chat app gain so much traction so quickly.
-Signing users up for Teams is way to get more feet into the door of its application ecosystem, which was once ubiquitous in offices.
-Once they’ve download teams, workplaces will be hooked into the Microsoft 365 suite.
-The free tier is limited to up to 300 people per workplace and features built-in audio and video calling for individuals, groups, and full team meetups, 10 GB of team file storage plus additional 2 GB per person for personal storage, integrated, real-time content creation with Office Online apps, including built-in Word, Excel, PowerPoint, and OneNote, integrations with 140+ business apps to choose from, ability to communicate and collaborate with anyone inside or outside your organization, backed by Microsoft’s secure, global infrastructure.
+Microsoft has adopted Slack's approach by introducing a free version of Teams.
+This move is reminiscent of the strategy that propelled the work chat app to rapid popularity—leveraging its free tier.
+Microsoft aims to attract more users into its application ecosystem, which was once widely used in office environments.
+By downloading Teams, workplaces will gain access to the comprehensive Microsoft 365 suite.
+The free version accommodates up to 300 individuals per workplace and offers various features, including built-in audio and video calling for individuals, groups, and full team meetings.
+It provides 10 GB of team file storage, along with an additional 2 GB per person for personal storage.
+Furthermore, users can engage in real-time content creation using integrated Office Online apps, such as Word, Excel, PowerPoint, and OneNote.
+Teams also offers seamless integration with over 140 business applications, enabling effective communication and collaboration with both internal and external stakeholders.
+The entire system is supported by Microsoft's secure, global infrastructure.

 2018.
 Basecamp improves client collaboration